lightbend/pipelines-model-serving/README.md

 A `pipelinesx.ingress.RecordsReader` class (under the `pipelinesx` project) is used by the airline and wine apps to make this process easy.
 It supports programmatic specification of resources to be read from the local file system, from the classpath (i.e., added to the `src/main/resources` directory of a project and compiled into the archives), or from URLs.
 In addition, it supports a configuration-driven method for specifying which source and which files to load in the `src/main/resources/application.conf` file (using HOCON format and the [Typesafe Config](https://github.com/lightbend/config) library), so it's easy to change how it's done by simply changing the configuration.
 See the class comments for `RecordsReader` for details and see the `*/src/main/resources/reference.conf` and `*/src/test/resources/reference.conf` files for examples.

 For the airline app, the full data set available from http://stat-computing.org/dataexpo/2009/ is many GBs in size.
-The `airline-flights-ml/src/main/resources/reference/reference.conf` downloads from this website only a few of the files available when the streamlet starts.
+The `airline-flights-ml/src/main/resources/reference/reference.conf` specifies that the _ingress_ streamlet should only download a few of the files available from the website.
+This happens when the streamlet starts.
 They are stored on the local file system, so if you decide to use more of the files, keep in mind the local disk requirement and the startup overhead for downloading on every startup.
 (They are cached locally, but if the pod is restarted...).
+Also, downloading too many files, which is not down asynchronously at this time, can cause Kubernetes to think the pod is dead, if it takes too long!

-Also, there is a truncated data file from 1990, about 1MB in size, in `airline-flights-ml/src/main/resources/airlines/data/1990-10K.csv`.
+Also, for convenience, there is a truncated data file from 1990, about 1MB in size, in `airline-flights-ml/src/main/resources/airlines/data/1990-10K.csv`.
 Use that file instead when demoing the app in situations when startup time needs to be as fast as possible, _or_ you are demoing the app in an on-premise K8s cluster with restrictive access to the Internet.
+(Change `reference.conf` to use `FileSystem` instead of `URLs` for `which-one`.)
 Note that it won't make any difference if your laptop has poor Internet connectivity; this download process at startup only happens in the cluster (unless you run the unit tests...), so only the cluster network situation is important.

 > WARNING: If you decide to add more files to the `CLASSPATH` instead, keep in mind that these files are bundled into the application Docker image, so avoid loading too many of them or the image size will be huge!